leansh/data-weave-typestalk-/src/main/presentation/Types.md

 # DW Use

-- Type Check:
+- Design time:
-    - Validate that all the rules are being satisfied at design time to avoid Runtime Errors.
+    - Validate that all the rules are being satisfied to avoid Runtime Errors.
     - Autocompletion suggest the rights set of functions
 - Runtime: Discriminates values based on the rules of the type system.